-We follow the National Curriculum guidelines statutory requirements through a St Joseph’s approach to Computing where children develop an understanding of how to use technology safely, respectfully and responsibly.
+We follow the National Curriculum statutory requirements through a personalised St Joseph’s approach to Computing where children develop an understanding of how to use technology safely, respectfully and responsibly.

-Under the guidance of our Local Safeguarding Children Board we access the internet through Schools Broadband which provides a safe, city-wide framework in line with all national e-safety guidelines.
+Under the guidance of our Local Safeguarding Children Board, we access the Internet through Schools Broadband which provides a safe, city-wide framework in line with all national online safety guidelines.
 Schools Broadband has achieved the British Education Communications and Technology Agency (BECTA) accreditation for Internet provision which requires months of rigorous testing and evaluation to ensure that it meets the safety standards to protect learners from unsuitable Internet access.

 Computing can bring huge advantages to children and young people’s lives.
-At St. Joseph’s we enable our pupils to benefit from these safely and confidently.
-Please see Internet Access Policy/E-safety in the Policies section of our website.
+At St. Joseph’s, we enable our pupils to benefit from these safely and confidently.
+For more information, please see our Internet Access Policy and Online Safety Policies in the Policies section of our website.

 More information on Online Safety

-We have teamed up with Knowsley City Learning to generate monthly newsletters for parents/carers providing up to date information and advice on e-safety.
+We have teamed up with Knowsley City Learning to generate monthly newsletters for parents/carers providing up to date information and advice on online safety.

 Online Safety Newsletter Oct 2018 Online Safety Newsletter Oct 2018 2nd Online Safety Newsletter Nov 2018 Online Safety Newsletter Dec 2018 Online Safety Newsletter January 2019 Online Safety Newsletter February 2019 Online Safety Newsletter March 2019 Online Safety Newsletter April 2019 Online Safety Newsletter May 2019 Online Safety Newsletter June 2019 Online Safety Newsletter July 2019 Online Safety Newsletter Sept 2019 Online Safety Newsletter Oct 2019 Online Safety Newsletter Nov 2019 Online Safety Newsletter Jan 2020 Online Safety Newsletter Feb 2020 Online Safety Newsletter March 2020 Online Safety Newsletter Houseparty Online Safety Newsletter Zoom Online Safety Newsletter_Zoom Online Safety Newsletter April 2020 Online Safety Newsletter May 2020 Online Safety Newsletter June 2020 Online Safety Newsletter July 2020